Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

       firework_on_attacked: 'true'

     # If true and the monarch/king dies the nation is removed from the war.
+    # Also removes a town from the war event when the mayor dies.
     remove_on_monarch_death: 'false'
     # If enabled players will be able to break/place any blocks in enemy plots during a war.
     # This setting SHOULD NOT BE USED unless you want the most chaotic war possible.